danielbodnar/awesome-stars/README.md

 ## vuejs

+- [sdras/vue-vscode-snippets](https://github.com/sdras/vue-vscode-snippets) - These snippets were built to supercharge my workflow in the most seamless manner possible.
 - [lauthieb/code-notes](https://github.com/lauthieb/code-notes) - (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
 - [jhipster/generator-jhipster-nodejs](https://github.com/jhipster/generator-jhipster-nodejs) - A NodeJS blueprint that creates the backend using NestJS
 - [jooy2/vutron](https://github.com/jooy2/vutron) - 💚 Quick Start Templates for Vite + Electron + Vue 3 + Vuetify + TypeScript.
 Vutron is a preconfigured template for developing Electron cross-platform desktop apps.
 It uses Vue 3 and allows you to buil